justinfagnani/dom-templating-api-proposal/EXPLAINER.md

   creates an "element binding".
   <!-- TODO (justinfagnani): find the spec name for this location -->

-Aside from element bindings, hese locations are the mutable parts of the DOM.
+Aside from element bindings, these locations are the mutable parts of the DOM.
 Expressions cannot be used immutable parts like tag or attribute _names_.

 Multiple expressions may appear in an attribute value if the value is quoted, or